zyperr/animeLand/README.md

 - make a page for each anime
 - make a footer for the page
 - And add more features

+###  Technologies that I used

+- HTML
+- CSS
+- Javascript
 <div>
 </div>